Electrolysis: Competing half-reactions in solution electrolysis

 Comparable figures calculated in a similar way, for 1 M zinc bromide, ZnBr_{2}, are −0.76 V for the reduction to Zn metal and +1.10 V for the oxidation producing bromine.

 The conclusion from these figures is that hydrogen should be produced at the cathode and oxygen at the anode from the electrolysis of water—which is at variance with the experimental observation that zinc metal is deposited and bromine is produced.

 The explanation is that these calculated potentials only indicate the thermodynamically preferred reaction.
 In practice, many other factors have to be taken into account such as the kinetics of some of the reaction steps involved.
 These factors together mean that a higher potential is required for the reduction and oxidation of water than predicted, and these are termed overpotentials.
 Experimentally it is known that overpotentials depend on the design of the cell and the nature of the electrodes.

 For the electrolysis of a neutral (pH 7) sodium chloride solution, the reduction of sodium ion is thermodynamically very difficult and water is reduced evolving hydrogen leaving hydroxide ions in solution.
 At the anode the oxidation of chlorine is observed rather than the oxidation of water since the overpotential for the oxidation of chloride to chlorine is lower than the overpotential for the oxidation of water to oxygen.
 The hydroxide ions and dissolved chlorine gas react further to form hypochlorous acid.
 The aqueous solutions resulting from this process is called electrolyzed water and is used as a disinfectant and cleaning agent.

 Research trends

 Electrolysis of carbon dioxide

-The electrochemical reduction or electrocatalytic conversion of CO_{2} can produce value-added chemicals such as methane, ethylene, ethanol, etc. The electrolysis of carbon dioxide gives formate or carbon monoxide, but sometimes more elaborate organic compounds such as ethylene.
-This technology is under research as a carbon-neutral route to organic compounds.
+The electrolysis of carbon dioxide usually gives formate or carbon monoxide, but sometimes it produces more elaborate organic compounds such as ethylene.
+This finding has motivated intensive study.